Sarim Burney: Controversies

 Sarim Burney faced a major controversy when he was arrested by the Federal Investigation Agency (FIA) in Karachi on charges of human trafficking.
-The arrest was made following a complaint by the [US government].
-Burney was detained after arriving in Karachi from America.
+The arrest was made following a complaint by the US government.
+Burney was detained after arriving in Karachi from the United States.

 Personal life

-Sarim Burney is the brother of Ansar Burney, another prominent philanthropist who also served as the Federal Minister for Human Rights in Pakistan's cabinet between 2007 and 2008.
-However, differences have arisen between the Bernie brothers, particularly over a televised exchange controversy in 2012.
+Sarim Burney is the brother of Ansar Burney, another prominent philanthropist who also served as the caretaker Federal Minister for Human Rights in Pakistan in 2007 and 2008.
+However, differences have arisen between the Burney brothers, particularly over a televised exchange controversy in 2012.